 - Public engine headers live under engine/include/pixelbullet and are exported through curated engine Bazel targets.

-- Repo-private first-party engine bridges live under engine/private and are not part of the source-level public API surface.
+- Repo-internal first-party engine integration contracts live under engine/integration and are not part of the source-level public API surface.

-- The cleaned host/runtime graphics bridge is now part of the public engine include surface under engine/include/pixelbullet/graphics, including renderer, render-target, render-stage, render-frame-context, GPU diagnostics, and GPU-session helpers.
+- The cleaned host/runtime graphics API is now part of the public engine include surface under engine/include/pixelbullet/graphics, including renderer, backend-neutral render-target/stage declarations, backend-neutral frame submission, and backend-neutral GPU diagnostics/session helpers; public window declarations are backend-neutral as well.

-- //engine:pixelbullet_workspace_api is the retained header-only umbrella target for pixelbullet/pixelbullet.h.
+- //engine:pixelbullet_workspace_api is the retained header-only umbrella target for pixelbullet/pixelbullet.h; umbrella composition and public-header enumeration live under engine/include/pixelbullet, while Doxygen owns documentation inventory aggregation.

-- pixelbullet_application is the application framework surface, while pixelbullet_imgui is the optional Vulkan/GLFW ImGui integration layer.
+- pixelbullet_logging is the neutral logging foundation, pixelbullet_application is the application framework surface, and pixelbullet_imgui is the optional Vulkan/GLFW ImGui integration layer.

 - The source-level public header surface lives under engine/include/pixelbullet.
 The only supported public include form is pixelbullet/<subsystem>/<snake_case>.h.
-First-party repo code uses pixelbullet/private/... for engine-private bridge headers, and lower-level backend and plumbing headers remain internal under engine/src.
+First-party repo code uses pixelbullet/integration/... for engine integration contracts and pixelbullet/backend/graphics/vulkan/... for Vulkan backend contracts; runtime orchestration headers remain internal under engine/src.

 - platform/authoring, platform/scene_play, and platform/ui are first-party internal platform layers shared by the editor, products, and examples, not external distribution surfaces.